yash04747/docs/docs/core-fields/typography.md

 # Typography

-The Redux Typography field in second-to-none when it comes to framework typography options.
-It's often copied but never duplicated!
+The Redux Typography field in second-to-none when it comes to other options out there.
+It's often copied in concept, but limited in functionality.
 Google fonts, font preview, color-picket, letter &amp; word spacing, styles &amp; weight selection, and much, much more!

 <span style="display:block;text-align:center">![](./img/typography.png)</span>